Accounting, Business & Financial History

 v.
 13, 2003, 1

-Wei Lu and Max Aiken, Accounting history: Chinese contributions and challenges, p.
+Wei Lu, Max Aiken, Accounting history: Chinese contributions and challenges, p.
 1

-Pak K. Auyeung and Paul Ivory, A Weberian model applied to the study of accounting stagnation in late Qing China, p.
+Pak K. Auyeung, Paul Ivory, A Weberian model applied to the study of accounting stagnation in late Qing China, p.
 5

-Robert Bloom and John Solotko, The foundation of Confucianism in Chinese and Japanese accounting, p.
+Robert Bloom, John Solotko, The foundation of Confucianism in Chinese and Japanese accounting, p.
 27

-Simon S. Gao and Morrison Handley-Schachler, The influences of Confucianism, Feng Shui and Buddhism in Chinese accounting history, p.
+Simon S. Gao, Morrison Handley-Schachler, The influences of Confucianism, Feng Shui and Buddhism in Chinese accounting history, p.
 41

 Xu-dong Ji, Concepts of cost and profit in Chinese agricultural treatises: with special reference to Shengshi Nongshu and Pu Nongshu in the seventeenth century, p.
 69